SENSUIKAN!

 Authors' Notes:

-**In April 43, Cdr Emi travels from Penang as a passenger aboard the I-29 and then transfers to the U-180 to Bordeaux, France so that he can observe German U-boat building techniques.
-In May 1944, he returns to Japan as a passenger aboard the U-1224/RO-501, but is lost with the former U-boat.
+[3] In April 43, Cdr Emi travels from Penang as a passenger aboard I-29, then transfers to U-180 to Bordeaux, France to observe the German U-boat construction techniques.
+In May 1944, Emi is lost returning to Japan as a passenger aboard RO-501 (former U-1224).

-***When Japan enters the war, the Axis Tripartite agreement is amended to provide for an exchange of strategic materials and manufactured goods between Europe and the Far East.
-Cargo ships make the initial Yanagi exchanges, but when that is no longer possible submarines are used.
+[4] When Japan entered the war, the Axis Tripartite agreement was amended to provide for an exchange of strategic materials and manufactured goods between Europe and the Far East.
+Cargo ships make the initial "Yanagi" exchanges, but when that is no longer possible submarines are used.

-Special thanks go to Mr. William Jopes, a former Merchant Marine cadet aboard the SS YAMHILL for providing the YAMHILL's gunnery officer's deck log of the encounter with a Japanese submarine on 11 April 1944.
-Thanks for help in preparing this TROM also go to Dr. Higuchi Tatsuhiro of Japan, Andrew Obluski of Poland, Jan Visser of the Netherlands, Jean-Francois Masson of Canada and Steve Eckardt of Australia.
+Thanks go to Dr. Higuchi Tatsuhiro of Japan, Andrew Obluski of Poland and Jean-Francois Masson of Canada.
+Special thanks go to Mr. William Jopes, a former Merchant Marine cadet aboard SS YAMHILL for providing her gunnery officer's deck log of the encounter with a Japanese submarine on 11 April 1944.

 - Bob Hackett and Sander Kingsepp